Linda Martin: Personal life

 Martin was in a relationship with the musician Paul Lyttle from the early 1970s to the mid-1980s.

 Since her childhood in east Belfast, Martin has nurtured an interest in animals and now operates a dog sanctuary in north Dublin.

-In February 2025, Martin revealed that she had been approached by a unnamed political party to run in the 2025 Irish presidential election.
+In February 2025, Martin revealed that she had been approached by an unnamed political party to run in the 2025 Irish presidential election.